Aioi Bridge: Typhoon damage

 At the time, there were six bridges (seven if in operation) near the hypocenter.
-These were hit by successive disasters: the atomic bomb in August of that year, the large Makurazaki typhoon in September, and the smaller Akune typhoon that followed the same course as the Makurazaki typhoon in October.
-Of the major bridges in the city at the time, most that collapsed after the atomic bombing in August were wooden bridges destroyed by fires caused by the heat rays.
-Many more collapsed due to flooding caused by typhoons in September and October.
-As a result of this series of typhoon damage, Honkawa Bridge, Shin-Ohashi Bridge, and Sumiyoshi Bridge on the downstream side of the Honkawa River all collapsed.
+These were hit by successive disasters: the atomic bomb in August of that year, the large Makurazaki typhoon in September, and the smaller Akune typhoon less than a month later.
+Of the major bridges in the city at the time, most that collapsed after the atomic bombing in August were wooden bridges destroyed by fires caused by the heat rays, and many more collapsed due to flooding caused by the typhoons that followed.
+As a result of this series of damage, Honkawa Bridge, Shin-Ohashi Bridge, and Sumiyoshi Bridge on the downstream side of the Honkawa River all collapsed.
 For a time, it was the bridge at the very bottom of the Honkawa River.

 Specifications

 In the following section, the bridge will be referred to as the "combined bridge" in the east-west direction and the "bridge" in the north-south direction.
 In order to avoid confusion with the old river name, the current river name, the old Otagawa River, will not be used, and the bridge will be referred to as the "main river".